inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 Could it be, when I was young,
 	Someone dropped me on my head?
 		-- Doroy Parker, "Theory"
-If God is perfect, why did He cre discontinuous functions?
+If God is perfect, why did He cre discontinuous fs?
 "How should I know if it works?
 That's what beta testers are for.
 I only coded it."
 (Attributed to Linus Torvalds, somewhere in a posting)